New Zealand grayling

 The New Zealand grayling (Prototroctes oxyrhynchus) is an extinct species of fish that was endemic to New Zealand.
 It was known to the Māori by many names, including pokororo, paneroro, kanae-kura, and most commonly, upokororo.
-The variety of names for the fish came from either multiple tribes, or to describe the fish at different periods of its life cycle.
-Even though this fish is named grayling, it is not related to European or American graylings and lacks the large dorsal fin ‘typical’ graylings are characterised by.
+The variety of names for the fish came from either multiple iwi, or to describe the fish at different periods of its life cycle.
+Even though this fish is named grayling, it is not related to the 'typical' or 'true' graylings of Europe and America (genus Thymallus), lacking the large dorsal fins true graylings are characterised by.
 It is, however, closely related to the Australian grayling (P. maraena).
 The New Zealand grayling was an amphidromous species, migrating between freshwater and saltwater during different seasons as well as stages in their life cycle.
-The species was abundant during the 19th century, however, the population decreased during the early 1900s with the last confirmed sighting of the fish being in 1923.

-In 1951, some years after the last sighting, the species was given full legal protection by the Freshwater Fisheries Regulations.
-It is the only New Zealand native freshwater fish ever to be protected.

-In August 2018, the New Zealand Department of Conservation classified the New Zealand grayling as "Extinct" under the New Zealand Threat Classification System.
+The last sighting of the New Zealand grayling was in 1929, and it was declared extinct in 2018.

 Taxonomy

 The New Zealand grayling, previously part of the family Prototroctidae, is now part of the family Retropinnidae which contains smelts and graylings found in the southern hemisphere.
 Previously, smelts and southern graylings were classed into two separate families, Prototroctidae for graylings and Retropinnidae for southern smelts, however, now all six species under these families are classed in Retropinnidae.
 The fish is part of the genus Prototroctes, which contains two species, the New Zealand grayling (P. oxyrhynchus) and the Australian grayling (P. maraena).

+The New Zealand grayling likely diverged from the Australian grayling during the mid-Miocene, about 14 million years ago.
+Two slightly older fossil Prototroctes species, P. modestus and P. vertex, are known from the early Miocene-aged St. Bathans Fauna of New Zealand, exclusively from fossil otoliths.
+Their relationship to P. oxyrhynchus, the only Prototroctes to have inhabited New Zealand into historical times, is unknown, as the specimens of P. oxyrhynchus lack any otoliths due to their preservation methods.
+Two complete fossil skeletons of an indeterminate Prototroctes have also been identified from the mid-Pleistocene of New Zealand, and these could potentially represent fossil remains of P. oxyrhynchus.